-- d) Ability to conform to Display Area and lateral separation minima requirements - e) Ability to compensate for the effects of wind - f) Ability to adjust display routine to accommodate unplanned issues - g) Ability to execute a planned series of manoeuvres - h) Ability to handle simulated emergencies during a Flying Display routine - i) Ability to perform escape manoeuvres when gate parameters are not achieved - j) Maintenance of slot times and duration - 5.11.
+- d) Ability to conform to Display Area and lateral separation minima requirements - e) Ability to compensate for the effects of wind - f) Ability to adjust display routine to accommodate unplanned issues - g) Ability to execute a planned series of manoeuvres - h) Ability to handle simulated emergencies during a Flying Display routine - Ability to perform escape manoeuvres when gate parameters are not achieved - j) Maintenance of slot times and duration - 5.11.
 For all evaluation flight demonstrations the DAE must formally de-brief the pilot afterwards31 and should cover any variation of planned display due to weather conditions.
 The discussion should also include a check on how the pilot would have varied the display to accommodate other unplanned issues that may arise.
 The written details of the de-brief shall be included on form SRG 1300. - 5.12.
-Other than for the renewal of Formation and Tailchase disciplines, evaluation flight demonstrations for the initial issue or renewal of a DA cannot be assessed whilst the applicant is following any other aircraft.
+Evaluation flight demonstrations for the initial issue or renewal of a DA cannot be assessed whilst the applicant is following any other aircraft.

-Flypasts / non-aerobatic flying displays
+Non-aerobatic flying displays

 5.13.
-Non-aerobatic flying displays consisting of multiple flypasts that involve dynamic manoeuvring, including reversals, can appear to be benign, however displays such as these must be flown with caution.
-Such manoeuvring should be specifically briefed in detail by the DAE preceding the observation of a flypast evaluation.
+Non-aerobatic flying displays that involve dynamic manoeuvring, including reversals, can appear to be benign, however displays such as these must be flown with caution.
+Such manoeuvring should be specifically briefed in detail by the DAE preceding a DA evaluation.